ClementNerma/NightOS/docs/specs/kernel/processes.md

 Each process is identified by a 64-bit number, which is guaranteed to be unique until the system restarts.
 When a process terminates, the PID is not freed.
 The PID is not randomly generated, but retrieved from a system-wide counter incremented when a new process starts.
 PID cannot be equal to 0.

+System services can be identified by a PID strictly smaller than 100, while userland processes have a PID greater or equal to 100.

 ## Process attributes

 Each process has a set of _attributes_ which contains critical informations on it (lists are usually [PLL](data-structures.md#packed-linked-lists)):